spraguey/cfgrid-lucee/README.md

 See http://cfdocs.org/cfgrid for usage details.

-Custom Attributes for Lucee!
+Custom Attributes for this Lucee version!

 - search="yes/no", show or hide the search box (default, yes)
 - jsAtBottom="yes/no", place JavaScript inside bottom BODY tag (default, yes)
 - cssAtBottom="yes/no", place CSS inside bottom BODY tag (default, yes)
 - includeJQuery="yes/no", if you already have jQuery on your page, set to no (default, yes)
 - includeDatatables="yes/no", if you already have DataTables.js on your page, set to no (default, yes)
-- includeBootstrap="yes/no", if you already have Bootstrap on your page, set to no (default, yes)
+- includeDatatablesCSS="yes/no", if you already have DataTables css, or want something custom, set to no (default, yes)
-  * Bootstrap is just the default for styling.
-You can include other styles if you want.
+- includeBootstrap="yes/no", Use Bootstrap.js to style (default, no)
 - customJS="path or array of paths", custom JavaScript files to include on the page.
 For example, jQuery UI. (default, none)
 - customCSS="path or array of paths", custom CSS files to include on the page.
 For example, your custom Datatables styles. (default, none)
+- lengthChange="yes/no", Show the select box to pick items per page (default, yes)
+- compact="yes/no", For Datatables CSS, use the compact style, takes up less space (default, yes)

-You can use includeBootstrap="no" and then customCSS="//cdn.datatables.net/1.10.13/css/jquery.dataTables.min.css", for example, to use the default Datatables styles.
+You can use includeDatatablesCSS="no" and then customCSS="http://pathto/my.css", for example, to use your own style sheet or custom Datatables CSS.

 ## &lt;CFGRIDCOLUMN&gt;